 |Award Period:||2 years (8/1/2016–7/30/2018)||Award Amount:||$699,743|

-Purpose: The purpose of this study is to explore factors related to the identification and classification of reading and language disabilities among Spanish-speaking English language learners (ELLs) in an effort to provide school-based professionals with clearer criteria for identifying learning disabilities in these students.
+Purpose: This study planned to explore factors related to the identification and classification of reading and language disabilities among Spanish-speaking English language learners (ELLs) in an effort to provide school-based professionals with clearer criteria for identifying learning disabilities in these students.
 ELL students are the fastest growing subgroup of students in U.S. public schools and are disproportionately at risk for poor academic outcomes.
-Given the risk for poor outcomes, the identification of disabilities among this group of students is challenging.
-The goal of this study is to compare and contrast different disability identification and classification methods (i.e., IQ-achievement discrepancy, low achievement, and growth patterns) and examine student and contextual factors related to the consistency and inconsistency in identifications within and across classifications over time.
-The results of this study are expected to provide an empirical basis for a theoretically grounded framework for the identification and classification of learning disabilities in students whose first language is not English.
+Given the risk of poor outcomes, the identification of disabilities among this group of students is challenging.
+The goal of this study was to compare and contrast different disability identification and classification methods—IQ-achievement discrepancy, low achievement, and growth patterns—and examine student and contextual factors related to the consistency and inconsistency in identifications within and across classifications over time.
+The results of this study were expected to provide an empirical basis for a theoretically grounded framework for the identification and classification of learning disabilities in students whose first language is not English.

-Project Activities: The researchers will conduct secondary analyses of data obtained through two large longitudinal studies previously conducted by the Principal Investigator, Project 2—Oracy/Literacy Development of Spanish-Speaking Children and Optimizing Educational Outcomes for English Language Learners.
-Analyses will explore the factors affecting the identification and classification of reading and language disabilities among ELL students in kindergarten through Grade 2.
+Project Activities: The researchers planned to conduct secondary analyses of data obtained through two large longitudinal studies previously conducted by the principal investigator (PI), Project 2—Oracy/Literacy Development of Spanish-Speaking Children and Optimizing Educational Outcomes for English Language Learners.
+Analyses will explore the factors affecting the identification and classification of reading and language disabilities among ELL students in kindergarten through grade 2.

-Setting: The current study will combine data from two previous projects conducted by the Principal Investigator.
+Setting: The current study will combine data from two previous projects conducted by the PI.
 Taken together, data from these projects were collected from 40 elementary schools across 12 districts in Texas and California.

 Control Condition: Due to the nature of the research design, there is no control condition.

 Key Measures: Measures included standardized and researcher-developed assessments and narrative language measures designed to assess oral language proficiency, reading proficiency, and literacy-related skills in each language.
 Oral proficiency was measured using the English and Spanish language versions of the Woodcock Language Proficiency Battery-Revised (WLPB-R), including five subtests—Memory for Sentences, Picture Vocabulary, Oral Vocabulary, Listening Comprehension, and Verbal Analogies—and an overall composite Oral Language Proficiency score.
-Mercer Mayer's wordless picture book frog stories were used to elicit narrative language samples in English and Spanish to derive Mean Length of Utterance in Words, Number of Different Words, Number of Total Words, Words per Minute, Total Utterances, the Subordination Index (i.e., measure of syntactic complexity), and a measure of Narrative Structure.
+Mercer Mayer's wordless picture book frog stories were used to elicit narrative language samples in English and Spanish to derive mean length of utterance in words, number of different words, number of total words, words per minute, total utterances, the subordination index (measure of syntactic complexity), and a measure of narrative structure.
 For English and Spanish, reading proficiency was measured using three subtests from the WLPB-R—Letter-Word Identification, Word Attack, and Passage Comprehension.
 In addition, timed decoding (fluency) was measured using the Test of Word Reading Efficiency (TOWRE) in English.
-A parallel measure to the TOWRE, previously developed by the Principal Investigator, was used to measure timed decoding (fluency) skills in Spanish.
+A parallel measure to the TOWRE, previously developed by the PI, was used to measure timed decoding (fluency) skills in Spanish.
 Literacy-related skills included alphabet and letter sound knowledge, phonological awareness, rapid automatized naming, and verbal short-term memory.
 To measure phonological awareness in English, the Comprehensive Test of Phonological Processes (CTOPP) was used.
-All other literacy-related skills were measured by assessments developed by the Principal Investigator.
+All other literacy-related skills were measured by assessments developed by the PI.
 The Test of Phonological Processes in Spanish (TOPPS) was used to measure rapid automatized naming and verbal short-term memory in English and Spanish.
 The TOPPS was also used to measure phonological awareness in Spanish.
-A measure developed by the Principal Investigator was used to measure alphabet and letter sound knowledge in English and Spanish.
+A measure developed by the PI was used to measure alphabet and letter-sound knowledge in English and Spanish.
 Lastly, the Raven's Progressive Color Matrices, a nonverbal assessment of logical reasoning, was used to measure intellectual functioning.